 Finally, if you are interested in diving into the world of vegan baking, consider ordering one or two of these all-star vegan baking books:

-I’ve been working my patootie off creating content geared toward making vegan easy.
+I’m working to crush the myth that going vegan is hard by creating content geared toward making vegan easy.
 Here are three videos that will do just that!

 The first provides three healthy vegan breakfast ideas: overnight oats, a yogurt parfait, and a tropical green smoothie (that doesn’t taste green).
 The second has three easy vegan lunchbox ideas—vegan sliders, anyone?
 And finally, for all those with a pooch at home, a recipe for the simplest dog treats on the planet, made with just 3 ingredients.
 Enjoy!